|Caitlin Foster, Josette Urso, Wayne Hoy and Alexis Manheim|

-Wayne Hoy has been interested in the San Francisco landscape for a long time, especially in the numerous variations of how the city's architecture reflects the features of its mountains and hills.
-The "Twilight Series" of black and white images carefully examines the truly unique nature of the landscape here during the transitional moments between day and night.
-The long exposures often convey aspects of time and motion that would not be recorded during the daytime.
-Specific locations and monuments in these studies are less important than how they are transformed by the ambiguous presence of both natural and artificial light.
+Wayne Hoy has been interested in the San Francisco landscape for a very long time, especially in the numerous variations of how the city's architecture reflects the features of its mountains and hills.
+The "Twilight Series" carefully examines the truly unique nature of the San Francisco landscape during the transitional moments between day and night.

 You can now find us on Facebook